patoo222/evaluation-of-differential-equations/README.md

 # evaluation-of-differential-equations
-I created this template when I was asked to perform evaluations of differential equations.
-You can modify the sections as you wish for whatever purpose you deem appropriate.
+I originally created this template to evaluate differential equations.
+However, you are welcome to freely modify, reorganize, expand, or adapt its sections to better suit any purpose or project you consider appropriate.